By Jessica Norris Granatiero

 Franciacorta, Prosecco or Champagne?

 Franciacorta is often touted as Italy’s version of France’s Champagne.
-I too am guilty of giving friends and clients this comparison which I merely use for context in describing the differences among Champagne, Prosecco and Franciacorta, whose price is above most Prosecco yet most of the time below Champagne.
-The care and attention to making Franciacorta is at a different level than most Prosecco and that comes out in the resulting wine and price, which is often from $25-$50.
+I too am guilty of giving this comparison which I merely use for context in describing the differences among Champagne, Prosecco and Franciacorta, with a price above most Proseccos yet below most Champagnes.
+The care and attention to making Franciacorta is at a different level than Prosecco and that comes out in the resulting wine quality and price, often from $25-$50.

 Yet, while Franciacorta and Prosecco share the same country, Franciacorta is more similar to Champagne.
 It is made in the same style as Champagne, with a second fermentation in the bottle – sometimes referred to as the metodo classico or méthode champenoise.
 Prosecco’s secondary fermentation is in tank, and then the wine goes into the bottle.
 Prosecco is typically younger and more fruit forward than Franciacorta which ages longer in bottle, some up to five years.